 As a high CBD cannabis strain, Harlequin will not produce a heavily psychoactive high.
 However, it is an ideal relaxation option for dealing with stress, while still maintaining mental clarity and motivation.

 Green Crack is a very well-known strain that can provide heightened energy levels.
 It is thought to do so without producing too much anxiety.

 Green Crack is reportedly well known for treating fatigue and depression, as well as assisting those who have diabetes due to its happy and energetic effects without the need for sugar.

 #3 – Blue Dream

 Blue Dream is the most widely used cannabis strain and is a preferred choice for people who have diabetes.
-This marijuana strain is a sativa-dominant hybrid, and it is ideal for lowering stress levels.
+This cannabis strain is a sativa-dominant hybrid, and it is ideal for lowering stress levels.
 It is also known for helping with depression and headaches, conditions often associated with diabetes.